Chapter 2: Locating information

 General purpose indexes

-Similar to Quick Search, when you get results from Academic Search Ultimate, you’ll see filters listed on the left side of your screen.
+In Academic Search Ultimate, options for filtering your search results are located on the left side of your screen in the Refine Results section.
 You can use these to focus your search results in various ways.

 Academic Search Ultimate has some interesting and unique features, including text to speech technology that can read articles to you.
 Other features include saving your search results, filtering articles to peer-reviewed journals only, and generating citations for your bibliography.